taha-abdullah/WhipperSnapPy/README.md

 **Note:** The `--init` flag is needed for the `xvfb-run` tool to be used correctly.

+## API Documentation

+The API Documentation can be found at https://deep-mi.org/WhipperSnapPy .

 ## Links:

 We also invite you to check out our lab webpage at https://deep-mi.org